opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel.md

 This illustrates how fsmapper actively manages the state of windows from other processes, captured as CapturedWindows, enhancing their utility as components within the view.

 :::info
-fsmapper utilizes a [**WH_CALLWNDPROC** global hook](https://learn.microsoft.com/en-us/windows/win32/winmsg/about-hooks#wh_callwndproc-and-wh_callwndprocret) to perform DLL injection into processes like fs2020.
+fsmapper utilizes a [**WH_CALLWNDPROC** global hook](https://learn.microsoft.com/en-us/windows/win32/winmsg/about-hooks#wh_callwndproc-and-wh_callwndprocret) to perform DLL injection into processes like Microsoft Flight simulator.
 This hook enables the replacement of message response processing, alongside [hooking certain Win32 APIs](https://github.com/opiopan/fsmapper/blob/v0.9.1/src/hook/hookdll.cpp#L339-L340), facilitating control over portions of the view and managing visibility in coordination with view switching.

-It seems that FS2020's pop-out windows require this special treatment; otherwise, it's not possible to control the appearance, position, and size of the window as intended without these measures.
+It seems that pop-out windows of Microsoft Flight Simulator 2020 require this special treatment; otherwise, it's not possible to control the appearance, position, and size of the window as intended without these measures.
 :::

 The conceptual explanation of **Viewport**, **View**, and **View Elements** concludes here, and the explanation will now focus on how to define them in Lua scripts.